Peg Perego

 Peg Perego is an Italian manufacturer of juvenile products (i.e., strollers, high chairs, car seats, children's ride-on toys).
 In addition to their home location in Italy, the company now has offices in Brazil, Canada, and the United States.

 History

 In 1949, Giuseppe Pérego decided to design a baby carriage for his son.
-His neighbors were impressed and requested their own custom creations.
+His neighbours were impressed and requested their own custom creations.
 Eventually, the carriages became so popular that he started a company.
 After carriages, Peg Perego's baby products have since expanded to include strollers, car seats, and high chairs.

 In 1960, the company looked into a slightly more mature market: children's ride-on toys.
 Peg Perego designed and built plastic, pedal-operated children's riding vehicles.
 These toys have become more advanced, and the company now sells battery-powered John Deere, Polaris, Cub Cadet, Ducati, and Vespa ride-on toys for children.